opennomad/parrot-server/README.md

 ### /pause

-The `/pause` endpoint will sleep for the specified length of time /upload
+The `/pause` endpoint will sleep for the specified length of time.
+This is useful for testing timeouts.
+When no response comes back, a timeout has been exceeded.
+Test the `/health` endpoint first to ensure the service is reachable.

 ```
 # using query parameter